alwian/cache/docs/api.md

 ### `pop`

-This is event is triggered for each item that is retrieved/removed using [`pop`](#popkeys-string-unknown--recordstring-unknown).
+This is event is triggered for each item that is retrieved using [`pop`](#popkeys-string-unknown--recordstring-unknown).

 ```ts
 const cache = new DataCache({